photos/_storypics/Sky-3D-400c.jpg” hspace=”3″ vspace=”3″ align=”center”>

 There have been successful 3D TV broadcasts this year, namely UK-based SKY delivering eye-popping imagery of the Manchester United

 versus Arsenal soccer match in January.
-Utilizing software and camera systems from 3ality
+Utilizing software and camera

 Digital, SKY rolled out its live broadcast to numerous 3D-enabled TVs in pubs across UK and Ireland.